-Alternative 1 would maintain the current July 1 - June 30 fishing season in the Western and Eastern Zones.
+Alternative 1 would maintain the current July 1 - June 30 fishing season in the Eastern Zone.
 Therefore, Alternative 1 would not be expected to result in any change in the effects on the economic environment.
-All customary effort, harvest, and associated revenue and profit patterns to king mackerel fishermen and associated businesses, as discussed in Sections 1 and 3, would be expected to continue.
-As discussed in Sections 1.1 and 2.2, the timing of the fishing season, in combination with the trip limit, affects when, or if, the quota is taken and commercial closures occurs within the Western and Eastern Zones.
-The average monthly percentages of the king mackerel quota landed in the Western and Eastern Zones are provided in Figures 4.3.2.1 and 4.3.2.2, respectively.
+All customary effort, harvest, and associated revenue and profit patterns to king mackerel fishermen and associated businesses would be expected to continue.
+As discussed in Sections 1.1 and 2.2, the timing of the fishing season, in combination with the trip limit, affects when, or if, the quota is taken and commercial closures occurs within the Eastern Zone.
+The average monthly percentage of the king mackerel quota landed in the Eastern Zone is provided in Figure 4.2.2.1.
 The timing of the fishing season and pace at which the quota is taken may also affect vessel efficiency, the quality of fish harvested, and the distribution of harvest across vessels, communities, and states.
 If any of these effects adversely impact the economic benefits associated with king mackerel commercial harvest, these adverse economic effects would continue under Alternative 1.